PSBP-Library/psbp-library.github.io/index.md

 [source code](https://github.com/PSBP-Library/psbp-library.github.io)

-The document describes both

-- the *definition* of the `PSBP` library,
-- the *usage* of the `PSBP` library.
+## Warning

+This document uses vocabulary that you may not be used to.

+Hopefully you can relate the vocabulary to the one you are used to.

-## Definition
+## Introduction

-The definition of the `PSBP` library separates *specifications* from *implementations*.
+The `PSBP` library strictly separates *specifications* from *implementations*.

-- `PSBP` specifications are defined as `trait`'s that define *typeclasses*.
+Specifications *declare* members.

+Implementations *define* members.

+The `PSBP` library also strictly separates *external* specifications and corresponding implementations from *internal* specifications and corresponding implementations.

+Specifications, both internal and external, are defined as `trait`'s that declare members for *binary type constructors* and *unary type constructors* for them to belong to *type constructor classes*.

-- `PSBP` implementations are defined as `given`'s that define types to belong to typeclasses.
+Implementations, both internal and external, are defined as `given`'s that define members for binary type constructors and unary type constructors such that they belong to type constructor classes.

-## Usage

-The usage of the `PSBP` library is in terms of examples that are

-- *defined* only using members of specification `trait`'s,
-- *used* using dependency on implementation `given`'s that are resolved using injection by `import`.
+In what follows, external specifications resp. external implementations are simply referred to as specifications resp. implementations.

-# Programs
+## Programs

-The *specification part* of the `PSBP` library models *programming*.
+The specification part of the `PSBP` library models *programming*.

-Think about it as explaining to `Scala` what programming is all about.
+Think about it as explaining to `Scala` what the *essense of programming* is all about.

 Members of specification `trait`'s are referred to as *programming ingredients*.

 A `val` that is defined in terms of programming ingredients is referred to as a *program*.

-A program has a *descriptive* nature, in fact it would be more appropriate to refer to it as a *program description*.

-Compare this with the famous painting [Ceci n'est pas une pipe](https://en.wikipedia.org/wiki/The_Treachery_of_Images) of [René Magritte](https://en.wikipedia.org/wiki/Ren%C3%A9_Magritte).

-The painting is not a *pipe*, it is a *pipe description*.

-In a way a program is a generalized descriptive version of a *function*.

-Running a function of type `Z => Y` *transforms* an *argument* of type `Z` to a *result* of type `Y`.
+Think of a program of type `Z >--> Y` as specifying some generalization of a *function* of type `Z => Y`, *transforming* an *argument* of type `Z` to a *result* of type `Y` and, maybe, *performing side effects* along the way.

+A program, just like a function, is a *denotational* artifact.

+A program specifies *what* generalized functions *are*.

+Formulated somewhat informally, the basic denotational programming ingredients are

+- *programs can be composed sequentially*
+- *programs can construct product based composite data*
+- *programs can perform sum based conditional logic*

+Programming ingredients are *pointfree*, they only involve programs.

+## Computations

+The internal specification part of the `PSBP` library models *computing*, also .

+Think about it as explaining to `Scala` what the *essense of computing* is all about.

+Members of internal specification `trait`'s are referred to as *computing ingredients*.

+A `val` that is defined in terms of computing ingredients is referred to as a *computation*.
-A program of type `Z >--> Y` *describes* running a function of type `Z => Y` transforming an argument of type `Z` to a result of type `Y`.

-A program may, or may not, *describe* performing side effects along the way.
+Think of a computation of type `C[Y]` as specifying some generalization of the *evaluation of an expression* of type `Y` *yielding* a *result* of type `Y` and, maybe, *performing side effects* along the way.

-A described side effect is referred to as an *effect*.

-## Basic Programming ingredients

-The *basic* programming ingredients are

-- being *functional*

-and

-- *sequential composition*
-- *construction*
-- *condition*

-Programming ingredients, just like the corresponding function ingredients have a *denotational* nature.

-They are also *pointfree*.

-There also exists a *pointful* function ingredient

-- *application*

-A *function application* is an *expression*.
+A computation, just like the evaluation of an expression, is an *operational* artifact.

+A computation specifies *how* generalized evaluation of expressions *is done*.

+Formulated somewhat informally, the basic operational computing ingredients are

+- *a computation yields a result*
+- *the result yielded by an inner computation can be the argument of a continuation function transforming it to a result that is an outer computation*

+Computation ingredients are *pointful*, they do not only involve computations but also the results they yield.

+## Functions and functional programming

+Programming ingredients also involve functions.

+- *functions can be used as programs*

+Programming with functions, also referred to as *functional programming*, is , essentially, are also pointfree.

+Agreed, *function application* is, almost by definition, a pointful functional programming ingredient.

+Function application connects the denotational pointfree world of functions to the operational pointful world of evaluation of expressions.

+*This pointful ingredient of the world of functions is, deliberately, not exposed to the pointfree world of programs*.

 ## Main programs

 A *main program* is a program of type `Unit >--> Unit`.

-Programs of type `Z >--> Y` are, somehow, combined with *producers* of type `Unit >--> Z` and *consumers* of type `(Z && Y) >--> Unit` to main programs.
+A program of type `Z >--> Y` is, somehow, combined with a *producer* of type `Unit >--> Z` and a *consumer* of type `(Z && Y) >--> Unit` to a main program.

-Main programs, together with the producers, programs and consumers in terms of which they are defined, are *materialized* to functions.
+Main programs of type `Unit >--> Unit` are *materialized* to functions of type `Z => Y`.

-*Running materialized main program implementations*, typically, somehow behave as follows
+Materialized main program implementations are, eventually, used in *main* `Scala` *programs* where they, typically, somehow, behave as follows

-- the *producer implementation*, somehow, produces an argument from an *input source*, possibly performing side effects along the way,
+- the producer produces an argument from an *input source*, possibly performing side effects along the way,
-- the *program implementation*, somehow, transforms the produced argument to a to be consumed result, possibly performing side effects along the way,
+- the program transforms the being produced argument to a to be consumed result, possibly performing side effects along the way,
-- the *consumer implementation*,somehow, consumes the argument and result to an *output sink*, possibly performing side effects along the way.
+- the consumer consumes the argument and result to an *output sink*, possibly performing side effects along the way.

+Eventually, side effects are unavoidable.

+The intention is to push them to the outside of materialized main program implementations to allow for maximum flexibility.

 Side effects can be *external* or *internal*.